Mbed-TLS/mbedtls/BRANCHES.md

 LTS, but future major version upgrades (for example from 2.28.x/3.x to 4.y) may require the use of an upgrade tool.

+Note that this guarantee does not currently fully extend to drivers, which are an experimental feature.
+We intend to maintain compatibility with the basic use of drivers from Mbed TLS 2.28.0 onwards, even if driver APIs change.
+However, for more experimental parts of the driver interface, such as the use of driver state, we do not yet guarantee backward compatibility.

 ## Long-time support branches

 For the LTS branches, additionally we try very hard to also maintain ABI